pennywa/HF_language_translator/README.md

 This app uses an API-based approach:
 Reasoning: Applications that download and run massive machine learning models locally (often fail due to memory or time limits on the free CPU tier)

 The deep-translator library supports several translation services.
-The API being used is the Google Translate service accessed via the GoogleTranslator class.

 This allows for fast startup and reliable translation performance, regardless of the server capacity assigned to your space.